Gaur4vGaur/Gaur4vGaur.github.io/_posts/aiProductivity/2026-09-14-ai_productivity-mistaking-code-for-engineering-progress.md

 ## The Strongest Number Against Me

 If you want to argue the other side, the best evidence available today is Microsoft's.
-Early in 2026 they rolled Claude Code and GitHub Copilot CLI out across the organisation and [studied what happened](https://arxiv.org/abs/2607.01418): tens of thousands of engineers, four months, and the engineers who adopted merged roughly 24% more pull requests than the counterfactual said they would have.
-That is not a lab.
-It is not sixteen volunteers.
-It is the largest field measurement of agentic coding tools anyone has published, and the effect is large and it points the right way.
+Early in 2026 they rolled Claude Code and GitHub Copilot CLI out across the organisation and [studied what happened](https://arxiv.org/abs/2607.01418) with tens of thousands of engineers, four months, and the engineers who adopted merged roughly 24% more pull requests than the counterfactual said they would have.
+That is not a lab or small group of volunteers.
+It is the largest measurement of agentic coding tools anyone has published, and the effect is large and it points the right way.
 I take it seriously.
 I also notice what the unit is.

 The authors get there ahead of any critic.
-Their paper says it plainly: a merged PR is not the same as the value it delivers.
+Their paper says that a merged PR is not the same as the value it delivers.
 That is the argument of this entire post, conceded inside the study that is supposed to answer it.
 Twenty-four percent more merged pull requests is consistent with 24% more delivered value.
 It is equally consistent with the same work arriving in smaller slices, which is what happened at Uber the moment diff count landed on a dashboard.

 There are narrower caveats and I will not pretend I have chased all of them.
 The comparison is against engineers who already had AI in their IDE, so what it measures is the increment from adding an agent rather than the effect of AI from zero.
 Four months is not long enough for maintenance cost to turn up.
-And engineers chose for themselves whether to adopt, which is a problem large enough that a later part of this series is about nothing else.
+And engineers chose for themselves whether to adopt.

 None of that makes the study wrong.
 It makes it a good measurement of pull request volume, and pull request volume behaves the way lines of code always did.
 Easy to report.
 Easy to move, if somebody decides that moving it matters.
 Blind to what the system underneath is doing.